Who is the Top Investor In Gossamer Bio Inc. (GOSS)?

 Gossamer Bio Inc. (GOSS) Insider Activity

 A total of 4 insider transactions have happened at Gossamer Bio Inc. (GOSS) in the last six months, with sales accounting for 4 and purchases happening 0 times.
-The most recent transaction is an insider sale by Carter Laura, the company’s Chief Scientific Officer.
-SEC filings show that Carter Laura sold 4,876 shares of the company’s common stock on Oct 24 at a price of $12.07 per share for a total of $58868.0.
-Following the sale, the insider now owns 82292.0 shares.
+The most recent transaction is an insider purchase by Hasnain Faheem, the company’s President & CEO.
+SEC filings show that Hasnain Faheem bought 440,500 shares of the company’s common stock on Mar 22 at a price of $1.14 per share for a total of $0.5 million.
+Following the purchase, the insider now owns 4.5 million shares.

-Gossamer Bio Inc. disclosed in a document filed with the SEC on Oct 24 that Aranda Richard (Chief Medical Officer) sold a total of 4,757 shares of the company’s common stock.
-The trade occurred on Oct 24 and was made at $12.07 per share for $57431.0.
-Following the transaction, the insider now directly holds 0.21 million shares of the GOSS stock.
+Gossamer Bio Inc. disclosed in a document filed with the SEC on Mar 21 that Hasnain Faheem (President & CEO) bought a total of 269,389 shares of the company’s common stock.
+The trade occurred on Mar 21 and was made at $1.20 per share for $0.32 million.
+Following the transaction, the insider now directly holds 4.06 million shares of the GOSS stock.

 Gossamer Bio Inc. (GOSS): Who are the competitors?